njgarner/CSC289-Flashcard-Generator/README.md

 http://127.0.0.1:8000/signup_user

-Things we can do (currently without user authentication):
+Things we can do :

 - Add a flashcard deck
 - View what decks we have in the library, as well as the flashcards that are in the deck
 - Delete a deck
 - Add a flashcard to a specific deck
+- Delete a flashcard
+- Click the study button in order to view the flashcard on the study time page

 ### AWS Environment
 AWS instance is running 24/7 with static IP.
 On top of every hour latest changes from main get pulled and service gets restarted.